Ahmedhossamdev/Note-Me/README.md

-# Notes-App
+# Note-Me

-The Notes-App is a web application developed using Node.js, Express, and MongoDB.
+The Note-Me is a web application developed using Node.js, Express, and MongoDB.
 It allows users to create, read, update, and delete notes, providing a seamless note-taking experience.
 This README provides an overview of the project and instructions for setting up and running the application.

 ## Features